tomchor/ezkpp/_build/html/_sources/compiling.txt

 Line one will automatically download the software to your current directory and line two will unpack it.
-This will create a new directory with all the contants of the ``.zip`` file, so the last command line will move to the recently-created directory.
+This will create a new directory with all the contents of the ``.zip`` file, so the last command line will move to the recently-created directory.

 Make sure you're in the correct directory by entering ``pwd``, which should show